The BandLab NME Awards 2022: the wildest night in music

 Sam Fender opened the night with a stunning ‘Seventeen Going Under’

 The BandLab NME Awards took a break in 2021 due to – raise your lateral flow tests in the air and wave ’em like you just don’t care – The Awfulness, but if anyone could resolutely signal that business had resumed, it’s Sam Fender.
-He roared through ‘Seventeen Going Under’, in front of video screens flashing up the song’s evocative lyrics, and sang along deafeningly to the iron-clad ‘oh-oh-oh-oh-ohhhh’s.
+He roared through ‘Seventeen Going Under’, in front of video screens flashing up the song’s evocative lyrics, as the crowd sang along deafeningly to the iron-clad ‘oh-oh-oh-oh-ohhhh’s.
 Indie bonus point: CHVRCHES’ Lauren Mayberry got stuck in from the tables too.

 It’s fair to say that the indie golden-boy had a cracking night: he won two of the six awards he was nominated for – with ‘Seventeen Going Under’ taking home the Best Album In The World accolade and also scooping the Best Album By A UK Artist honour, while he also made an unlikely BFF in the form of TikTok trainspotter Francis Bourgeois, who choo-choo-chose to impress him by doing handstands in the Winners’ Room.